tuffs/3dmachtoolllc/README.md

 So we will need the proper server actions for saving and logging in as a customer as `@/actions/createCustomer.js` and `@/actions/signInCustomer.js` for this.

-The component will be called `CreateCustomerOrSignInForm`, this form also needs email and name but can be done without a password for a guest checkout.
+The component will be called `<CreateCustomerOrSignInForm/>`, this form also needs email and name but can be done without a password for a guest checkout.
+The name field will be removed from the billing and shipping details forms and elevated to the new component for signing in and signing up.

 `Changes to the Sales Tax and Billing/Shipping Details`